Skip to main content

 Frequently Asked Questions

-Superstar Dance Club is a action game.
+Superstar Dance Club is a action game with anime theme.

 Superstar Dance Club is available on PC, Windows and PlayStation.